 As part of your routine maintenance for your septic system, you should carry out septic tank emptying and have the solids and sludge removed from your tank at frequent intervals.

 It is important to monitor your septic tank or cesspit and arrange for it to be emptied before it is full.
 Regularly emptying will also help prevent the risk of a spill into the local environment, damage to your drain field, soakaway or other filtering method.
-For more information on maintaining septic tanks, have a look at our article.
+Check out our blog on how septic tanks work for more information.

 How Much Should it Cost To Empty a Septic Tank or Cesspit?